mzck5y/wb-fission-faas/README.md

 # Test http trigger note that $FISSION_ROUTER is the cluster ip from the router service
 curl http://$FISSION_ROUTER/hello-internal

-# To the router ip
+# Get the router ip
 $ kubectl --namespace fission get svc router

 # Create an HTTP Trigger with Ingress